Mercedes-Benz AMG A45 Review & Prices

 Still, that slightly muted noise is relative, as the Mercedes AMG A45 S still sounds like a swarm of angry bees and is an absolute riot to drive.
 It’s hugely fast cross-country and has a cool-looking interior with a great infotainment system.

 However, it isn’t cheap, so check out our Mercedes AMG A45 deals pages to see how much you can save, or browse used examples from our network of trusted dealers.
-Why not check out other used Mercedes models while you're at it, and if you need to sell your current car, carwow can help with that, too.
+Why not check out other used Mercedes models while you're at it, and if you want to sell your car online, carwow can help with that, too.

 How much is the Mercedes-AMG A45?